Marcellin College, Auckland: Early days

-The first building of the school was a block of four classrooms and when the college commenced in 1958 it had only two year levels, years 7 and 8 - then called Forms 1 and 2.
+The first building of the school was a block of four classrooms and when the college commenced in 1958 it had only two year levels, years 7 and 8 – then called Forms 1 and 2.
 The staff of the scholasticate acted as the teachers until the College was staffed independently.
 The College was soon operating as a full secondary school.
 The need to devote resources to the new school considerably stretched the Marist Brothers and they had to reduce staff or increase class sizes at some other schools.

-St Benedict's College and integration
+Co-education and integration

 In 1982 the proprietor of Marcellin College signed an integration agreement with the Minister of Education and the college entered the State education system as a State-integrated school.
 However, it entered the state system as a co-educational secondary school because in 1981 the school had incorporated a secondary school for girls, St Benedict's College, Newton, which closed in that year.

+St Benedict's College

 St Benedict's College had its origins in 1884 when the Sisters of St Joseph of the Sacred Heart, at the behest of their founder, Mary MacKillop (St Mary of the Cross), arrived in Auckland from Adelaide and opened their first school in a converted shop in Karangahape Road.
 They founded St Benedict's College (secondary) and St Benedict's School (primary) near St Benedict's Church, Newton in 1886, and in 1898 a large new school was built on the opposite corner from the church.
 From the early 1970s, population drift coinciding with, and to some extent due to, the construction of the nearby Auckland motorway system, led to a dramatic fall off in pupils.
 The secondary college merged with Marcellin College in 1981, and the primary school closed.
-Marcellin College became fully co-educational in 1993.
+The writer Ruth Park, who attended St Benedict's in the 1930s and finished her years there as Head Girl, wrote lovingly of her school years with the sisters.
+"St Benedict's, unfunded, unheated, elderly and shabby, how much I owe you!"
+The memory of St Benedict's College is treasured as an important part of the tradition of Marcellin College.